-- Variation of pixel sizes and shape, e.g. $50 \cdot 400 \ \mu\text{m}^2$ or $50 \cdot 200 \ \mu\text{m}^2$ or $100 \cdot 100 \ \mu\text{m}^2$. - Strip pitches between 50 and 200 μ m and strip crossing angles between 1° and 90°. - Different pixel and strip module sizes and shapes, e.g. wedge strip modules for disks, rectangular modules for barrels etc. - Variation of active sensor thickness between 200 and 100 μ m silicon and different sensor sizes to optimize the ratio between dead and active areas. - Arrangement options of modules on the local supports, e.g. overlap of modules versus straight module placement. - Local support and services options.
+- Variation of pixel sizes and shape, e.g. $50 \cdot 400 \ \mu m^2$ or $50 \cdot 200 \ \mu m^2$ or $100 \cdot 100 \ \mu m^2$. - Strip pitches between 50 and 200 μ m and strip crossing angles between 1° and 90°. - Different pixel and strip module sizes and shapes, e.g. wedge strip modules for disks, rectangular modules for barrels etc. - Variation of active sensor thickness between 200 and 100 μ m silicon and different sensor sizes to optimize the ratio between dead and active areas. - Arrangement options of modules on the local supports, e.g. overlap of modules versus straight module placement. - Local support and services options.

-For all the geometrical aspects the $\bar{p}p \to \bar{D}D$ and $\bar{p}p \to \bar{D}^D^$ resp. are the important benchmark channels.
+For all the geometrical aspects the $\bar{p}p \rightarrow \bar{D}D$ and $\bar{p}p \rightarrow \bar{D}^D^$ resp. are the important benchmark channels.
 The according figures of merit are the single track, vertex and momentum resolutions.
 For the later aspects like module arrangement and local support and services options the overall material budget drives the optimization process because the amount and distributions of material of the MVD has severe consequences for the outer detector components and must be minimized.

-Of special interests concerning the layout of the MVD is question whether the detector should be optimized for charm meson tagging or strange particles (hyperon) detection.
+Of special interest concerning the layout of the MVD is the question whether the detector should be optimized for charm meson tagging or strange particles (hyperon) detection.
 Since the decay lengths of strange particles are of the order of cm the arrangement of barrels and disks in the forward part may contradict the D-meson layout which favors layers as close as possible to the interaction point.
-To balance this two cases apart from the $\bar{p}p \to DD$ the $\bar{p}p \to \bar{\Lambda}\Lambda$ benchmark channel must be considered concerning the secondary vertex resolution and the momentum resolution of the particles from hyperon decays.
+To balance this two cases apart from the $\bar{p}p \rightarrow DD$ the $\bar{p}p \rightarrow \bar{\Lambda}\Lambda$ benchmark channel must be considered concerning the secondary vertex resolution and the momentum resolution of the particles from hyperon decays.

-All these simulation studies to optimize the geometry of the MVD can't be done without a re-consideration of the impact of the proposed layout changes to the points discussed under the first simulation stage.
+All these simulation studies optimizing the geometry of the MVD can't be done without a re-consideration of the impact of the proposed layout changes to the points discussed under the first simulation stage.
 Therefore an iterative process is needed which keeps the readout electronic requirements under control during this optimization.
-The result of this process should then be the identification of a limited set of key design parameters together with their range which respects the electronic and material constraints.
-These key parameters will then go to a final optimization stage which considers not only the bare figures of merit but also environmental challenges in form of background processes.
-The benchmark channel is again the $\bar{p}p \to \bar{D}D$ and $\bar{p}p \to \bar{D}^D^$ resp. signal process now hidden in the background.
-Apart from the vertex resolutions also the efficiency and purity for the D- and D-meson identification has to be optimized.
+The result of this process should be the identification of a limited set of key design parameters together with their range which respects the electronic and material constraints.
+These key parameters will go to a final optimization stage which considers not only the bare figures of merit but also environmental challenges in terms of background processes.
+The benchmark channel is again the $\bar{p}p \rightarrow \bar{D}D$ and $\bar{p}p \rightarrow \bar{D}^D^$ resp. signal process now hidden in the background faking such $\bar{D}D$ -events.
+Apart from the vertex and track resolutions key issue is the efficiency and purity for the D- and D-meson identification which has to be optimized.